Gastroenterology101.Com

 Esophagus | Structure, Function & Muscles | Britannica

 Esophagus, relatively straight muscular tube through which food passes from the pharynx to the stomach.
 The esophagus can contract or expand to allow for the passage of food.
+Anatomically, it lies behind the trachea and heart and in front of the spinal column; it passes through the muscular

 Overview of Swallowing and the Esophagus - The Merck Manuals